 Family Support Services

 The Office of the General Counsel provides legal representation and advice to the Commissioner and all of the divisions of ACS.
-The Office of the General Counsel also works closely with Corporation Counsel to defend ACS in class action lawsuits and coordinates with legal and program area staff to ensure compliance with court orders, consent decrees and other legal mandates.
-OGC provides legal and policy advice to all areas of the agency and oversees the Accountability Review Panel, the Business Law Unit, the Legal Counsel Unit, Fair Hearings/Compliance, Administrative Litigation and Employment Law Unit.
+The Office of the General Counsel also works closely with Corporation Counsel to defend ACS in class action lawsuits and coordinates with legal and program area staff to ensure compliance with court orders, consent decrees and other legal and regulatory mandates.
+OGC provides legal and policy advice to all areas of the agency and oversees the Business Law Unit, the Legal Counsel Unit, Fair Hearings/Compliance, Administrative Litigation and Employment Law Unit.
 Labor Relations is also part of General Counsel and manages labor-related issues.

 Policy Planning and Measurement